Let them eat cake – how can entrepreneurs navigate tough times?

 Posted: Wed 23rd Jul 2025

 Being an entrepreneur and running your own business is amazing.
-You are in charge of your own destiny.
+You're in charge of your own destiny.
 That is until a cost-of-living crisis, stagnant economic growth and skyrocketing costs hit.

 The founder of The Little Black and White Book Project decided to reinvent her business model and launched a podcast and a newsletter.
-She’s not giving up, but she’s realised she needed to adapt and ‘that most of what was happening was out of my control’.
-Read her compelling story here.
+She isn't giving up, but she's realised she needed to adapt and "that most of what was happening was out of my control".
+Read her compelling story.

 Building contractor MD and business coach Andrew Sperring had a similar experience.
-Over lockdown his company JAS Building Services saw sales drop 100% - but at the same time he could see other contractors doing very well.
+Over lockdown, his company JAS Building Services saw sales drop 100% – but at the same time he could see other contractors doing very well.
 He asked them what they were doing differently.
-You can read his story here.
+Read Andrew's story.

 Is it OK to accept that things aren’t going well?
 In a world where only the good bits are shared, aren’t we in danger of failing to learn the lessons we need to help us avoid these problems as they hit?

-And she is not immune to change herself.
-She said: “I had to learn that my abilities weren't fixed and that pivoting wasn't a failure, but a chance to learn.”
-You can read Tarnia’s helpful tips here.
+"I had to learn that my abilities weren't fixed and that pivoting wasn't a failure, but a chance to learn."

 We want to start a revolution of togetherness.
-As small businesses, we need to unite, to share our stories, our lessons learned, our products and services, our connections, and our passions just like our members have this week.
-Because as brave and bold as you are, we will be even stronger together.
+As small businesses, we must unite.
+We need to share our stories, the lessons we've learned, our products and services, our connections and our passions, just like our members have this week.
+Because as brave and bold as you are, we'll be even stronger together.

-Over the course of the next 12 months, we are going to add new features to our platform and change how we connect with you with this very aim in mind.
+Over the course of the next 12 months, we're going to add new features to our platform and change how we connect with you, with this very aim in mind.
 Our new newsletter and podcast is just the start of that.

-We want to make sure we are doing even more to celebrate your success, giving you a place to be seen and heard, making sure you feel like you are part of the community of small businesses that we strive every day to create.
-And when required, being your voice for change.
+We want to make sure we're doing even more to celebrate your success, giving you a place to be seen and heard, making sure you feel like you're part of the small business community that we strive every day to create.
+And, when required, being your voice for change.

 We are – together – Enterprise Nation.
-And as difficult as things might seem right now, we believe there is nothing we cannot overcome when we act as one.
+And as difficult as things might seem right now, we believe there's nothing we can't overcome when we act as one.

 So tell us what you need.
 Share what you know.
 Join the podcast.
 Hit reply to the newsletter.
 Let’s build this together.